mrsds/msf-ui/docs/core-docs/DEVELOPER_MANUAL.md

 ![Node dependencies](https://github.jpl.nasa.gov/CommonMappingClient/cmc-design/blob/master/screenshots/node_dependencies.png)

 Main tech under the hood. **Yes**, this is a lot of dependencies _(actually this isn't even the [full list](https://github.jpl.nasa.gov/CommonMappingClient/cmc-core/blob/master/package.json))_ but that's modern web development for you.
-We've tried to limit the number of unnecessary dependencies included in CMC but you may find that for your own application you may be able to remove some dependencies that your application does not require (e.g. Cesium, d3, react-ga, etc.)
+We've tried to limit the number of unnecessary dependencies included in CMC but you may find that for your own application you may be able to remove some dependencies that your application does not require (e.g. Cesium, VisJS, react-ga, etc.)

 | **Tech** | **Description** |**Learn More**|